The edge of discovery: Controlling the local false discovery rate at the margin: Finite-sample max-lfdr control

 \end{theorem}

-The familiar optional-stopping arguments from the FDR control literature, introduced by \citet{storey2004strong}, do not seem to apply to our procedure, since the minimizer~$R_{\q}$ of the sequence~$p_{(k)} - \q k/m$ for $k=0,\ldots,m$ is not a stopping time.
-We instead prove Theorem~\ref{thm-main} via a conditioning argument, whose crux is showing that each null $p$-value has exactly a $q/m$ chance of being the last rejection $p_{(R_{\q})}$:
+The familiar optional-stopping arguments from the $\FDR$ control literature, introduced by \citet{storey2004strong}, do not seem to apply to our procedure, since the minimizer~$R_{\tol}$ of the sequence~$p_{(k)} - \tol k/m$ for $k=0,\ldots,m$ is not a stopping time in the usual filtration.
+We instead prove Theorem~\ref{thm-main} via a conditioning argument, whose crux is showing that each null $p$-value has exactly an $\tol/m$ chance of being the last rejection $p_{(R_{\tol})}$:

 \begin{lemma} Fix $p_1,\ldots,p_{m-1} \in [0,1]$ and let $p_m \sim \textnormal{Unif}(0,1)$.
 Then we have